 I’ve made my fair share of brownie & bars.
 But you can never have enough easy dessert recipes.
 And when there’s no mixer required and no dough chilling needed – it’s a total win-win.
-Which is why I have to share these Oatmeal Fudge Bars with you.
+Which is why you’ll love these oatmeal fudge bars.

 They’re based off the Starbucks variety – but chewier, softer & with a thicker layer of chocolate fudge.
-If you’re not on a first-name basis with your neighborhood Barista and haven’t tried Oatmeal Fudge Bars from Starbucks – they have a layer oatmeal cookie on the bottom, then a thick layer of chocolate fudge, then more chewy oatmeal layer on top.
+If you’re not on a first-name basis with your neighbourhood Barista and haven’t tried oat fudge bars from Starbucks – they have a layer oatmeal cookie on the bottom, then a thick layer of chocolate fudge, then more chewy oatmeal layer on top.

 It’s like a giant oatmeal cookie stuffed with fudgy, pudgy chocolate deliciousness.
 Only we’re significantly upping the chocolate factor.
 (Why yes – I did just use the word pudgy with positive connotations).

-The oatmeal cookie is amazing on its own though.
+The oatmeal cookie dough is used for both the base and the crumbles of oatmeal on top.
 The texture is soft & chewy because we’re using melted butter, skipping the electric mixer & adding brown sugar for more moisture.
 I recommend using old-fashioned or large-flake oats instead of quick oats because they create more texture.
-Then we’re adding lots of vanilla & cinnamon for extra flavor, and the brown sugar creates a caramel undertone that’s so delicious.
+Then we’re adding lots of vanilla and cinnamon for extra flavor, and the brown sugar creates a caramel undertone that’s so delicious.

 The cinnamon-infused oatmeal cookie and decadent chocolate are such a winning combo.
 Chewy cookie.
 Creamy fudge.
-Not too sweet, but perfectly decadent.
 The bars are extremely thick with their cookie – fudge – cookie layers.
-But I don’t think you’ll hear any complaints about a large slab of these Oatmeal Fudge Bars.
+But I don’t think you’ll hear any complaints about a large slab of these oat fudge bars.
 And you can easily cut yourself a second piece instead of circling around the block to get back in line at Starbucks.